LUXMAN vintage audio

 Remove possible upgrade impedance amplifier boards out of the circuit, situated between RIAA- and power- amp.

-high impedance DIN in- & outputs, like a Tandberg or a Revox.
+high impedance DIN in- & outputs, like a Tandberg or Revox, etc.

 Below photos of such additional pcb, this one from Audioscript Netherlands.
 As you can see one of the

-capacitors has exploded and spread some its contents over the pcb and so corroding components,
+capacitors has exploded and spread some of its contents over the pcb and so corroding components,

 requiring a repair some years later, the left IC has been exchanged, its a common grade op-amp.

-or seriously upgrade these amps, if you really need them.
+Or seriously upgrade these amps, but only when you really need them.
+V

 Sound:

-These series of Luxman audio components soon got ledgendary by their outstanding build quality and exceptional good quality sound.
+These series of Luxman audio components soon got legendary by their outstanding build quality and exceptional good quality sound, even after decades of service.